roberts-sandbox/test-prag/_posts/2013-03-02-i-am-writing.md

 One of the smartest persons in my profession whom I really admire, [Martin Fowler](http://martinfowler.com/), once said "The word 'essay' comes from the French essayer, meaning 'to try'...writing an essay is about trying out your ideas.".
 So here is where I am trying out my ideas.

 So go ahead and criticize me.
 Better yet, correct me and help me understand.
 Praising won't hurt my feelings either but is rather very welcomed.
-That's what the comments box is for.
+That's what the comments box below is for.

-Until my next post...
+Until my next post, one with real contents...